 2.6.6 Historic and Existing Housing Sensitivity.
-The project is adjacent to one historic locale, but the historic locale is not affected by the project.
+The project is adjacent to one historic locale, but the historic locale will not be affected by the project.
 The project includes no direct structural impacts-such as alterations or demolitions-to any of the identified historic resources.
-No historic structures or existing housing were demolished or removed from the property in the 2 years prior to the date of application.
+No historic structures or existing housing were demolished or removed from the property in the two years prior to the date of application.
+A vacant and deteriorating industrial building occupied a portion of this site until it was demolished in 2019.
+Historic resource review processes were followed at that time.

 2.6.7 Project Need.
-The project's pro-forma and financial information were analyzed by Pacific Northwest Economics, an independent real estate economics consultant who found that the project as proposed could not be built but for the benefit of the tax exemption.
+The project's pro-forma and financial information were analyzed by Pacific Northwest Economics, an independent real estate economics consultant, who found that the project as proposed could not be built but for the benefit of the tax exemption.
 The financial information ERD LLC submitted in their application is based on projections prior to finalizing financing, construction, and tenanting.
 It includes assumptions regarding rents, vacancy rates, operating costs, lender underwriting criteria, interest rates, and reasonable rate of return.
 Pacific Northwest Economics, the Review Panel, and staff reviewed the assumptions.
 Notably, the consultant determined that the rents proposed were likely significantly higher than the owner could hope to realistically charge.
 The analyses completed by Pacific Northwest Economics therefore were based on lower rents relative to the applicant's assumptions.